-Box Annotations enables you to mark up almost any file with your comments, on any platform (Web, mobile, desktop), without using another application.
+Box Annotations enables you to mark up almost any file with your comments, without using another application, on the Box Web platform.
 Simply open a document in Box Preview.
 From there you can place a border around any portion of that document and add a question or comment relevant to that portion.
-Box records all your comments in the right-hand File Activity pane (), including the name of the commenter, the time of the comment, and the page number of the annotated section.
+Box records all your comments in the right-hand File Activity pane (, including the name of the commenter, the time of the comment, and the page number of the annotated section.

 The next time someone opens the document, they can view all existing comments in the File Activity pane.
-They can also add their own comments, or reply to existing comments.
+They can also add their own comments.
 And if they click the page number in a comment, Box immediately jumps to the page where you made your annotation.

 You can share the document via a shared link, or directly notify people in your organization by using the @ command and their user name – for example, @johnsmith – within the comment.
 Box sends them an email with a link to the document.